 - Your good cholesterol (HDL, High-Density Lipoprotein) drops by 10% every hour.

 Here’s how to avoid all of this: take 10,000 steps every day.

 It sounds like a lot, but it really isn’t.
 10,000 steps equals roughly 5 miles (or 8 km) a day.
 According to Tom, walking increases your energy levels by 150%, and since I started paying more attention to it, I feel he’s right.
 Do this to make sure you hit your 10,000 step goal each day:

 - Design your environment to make you move.
 For example, when using your laptop in your office, leave your charger in another room, so you have to go and get it when you run out of power.

 - Take detours.
 When I walk to the café I work in in the morning, I always go right, instead of left, when I leave my house, to make sure I do a full circle of the city center before going there.
 Extending walks you’re already taking is a lot easier than making up reasons to take more of them.

 - Track your steps.
 Just seeing the number on a regular basis will make you work harder towards your goal.
 I guarantee it.
-This thing will probably save my life.

 Who would I recommend the Are You Fully Charged summary to?

 The 32 year old consultant on his race towards his next pay raise, the 54 year old mum, who’s fascinated with her discovery of Instagram and can’t put her phone down, and anyone who spends most of their weekend walking from the couch to the fridge and back.

 Last Updated on August 1, 2022